TravelingGithub/PICERL-Incident-Handling-Process/README.md

 <img alt="Remove-Rescan" src="/Images/remove-rescan.png" width=50% height=50%>

 ## Recovery
-During the recovery phase a backup solution would be used.
+During the recovery phase a pre-configured backup solution would be used.
 This may be a re-imaging of the workstation but in this case a snapshot restore would be the backup solution.
 ### Backup-Solution
 <img alt="Backup-Solution" src="/Images/backup-solution.png" width=50% height=50%>